Praise the Lord! Blessed is the man who fears the Lord, who delights greatly in his commandments. Psalm 112:1

 Saul Seeks to Kill David

 8 There was war again.
-David went out, and fought with the Philistines, and killed them with a great slaughter; and they fled before him.
+David went out and fought with the Philistines and killed them in a great slaughter, and they fled before him.

-9 An evil spirit from the Lord was on Saul, as he sat in his house with his spear in his hand; and David was playing music with his hand.
+9 An evil spirit from the Lord was on Saul as he sat in his house with his spear in his hand, and David had his hand at the lyre, playing.

 Michal Saves David

-11 Saul sent messengers to David’s house, to watch him, and to kill him in the morning.
-Michal, David’s wife, told him, saying, “If you don’t save your life tonight, tomorrow you will be killed.”
+11 Saul sent messengers to David’s house, to watch him and to kill him in the morning.
+Michal, David’s wife, told him, “If you don’t save your life tonight, tomorrow you will be killed.”
 12 So Michal let David down through the window.
 He went away, fled, and escaped.
-13 Michal took the teraphim, and laid it in the bed, and put a pillow of goats’ hair at its head, and covered it with clothes.
+13 Michal took the teraphim and laid it in the bed and put a pillow of goats’ hair at its head and covered it with clothes.
 14 When Saul sent messengers to take David, she said, “He is sick.”

 17 Saul said to Michal, “Why have you deceived me like this and let my enemy go, so that he has escaped?”